Owoscaw/uni_notes/year 3/differential geometry 3/Regular curves in Rn.md

 &=_{m\to\infty}\int_a^b||\underline{\alpha}'(u)||du
 \end{align*}$$

-# Reparametrisations and unit speed curves:
+# Reparametrisations and unit speed i:

 Let $\underline{\alpha}:I\rightarrow\Re^n$ be a smooth regular curve.
 A parameter change for $\underline{\alpha}$ is a map $h:J\rightarrow I$ where $J\subset\Re$ is an open interval such that:
 > $h$ is smooth